magmukendi/cs50w-wiki/README.md

-There is a walkthrough video to help better understand the project.[Click here](https://www.youtube.com/watch?v=_uAzlZyqeSo) to see it.
+There is a walkthrough video to help better understand the project.
+[Click here](https://www.youtube.com/watch?v=_uAzlZyqeSo) to see it.